 Before moving to the lower bound, let us first show that for any degree $i \geq 1$ such that $p_i > 0$, as $n \to \infty$,

-Note that by Lemma~C, for any conditional Galton-Watson tree corresponding to the free tree of size $n$ rooted at a node $u$, for all $i$, $N_i^u / np_i \to 1$ in probability.
+Note that by Lemma~C, for any conditional Galton--Watson tree corresponding to the free tree of size $n$ rooted at a node $u$, for all $i$, $N_i / np_i \to 1$ in probability.
 Furthermore, since we assumed that our distribution has no special integers, for any degree $i$ such that $p_i > 0$, we also have $p_{i-1} > 0$.
 This yields, for any $i \geq 1$,

 which goes to 0.
-This follows from the fact that, as $n$ gets large and the conditional Galton-Watson tree converges to Kesten's limit tree, $\pr\{\deg^*(u) = i\} = ip_i + o(1)$.
+This follows from the fact that, as $n$ gets large and the conditional Galton--Watson tree converges {locally} to Kesten's limit tree, $\pr\{\deg^*(u) = i\} = ip_i + o(1)$.
 Note that in the above argument, the random variables $N^*_i$, $N^u_i$ and $\deg^*(u)$ all depend on $n$, but we avoid double-indexing for clarity of notation.

 Now for the lower bound, we must consider two cases:

 \item{i)} The supremum is {\it finite}: $\sup_{i\geq 1} R_i < \infty$.

 \item{ii)} The supremum is {\it infinite}: $\sup_{i\geq 1} R_i = \infty$.